->>Hello, and welcome to PEAT Talks, the virtual speaker series from the Partnership on Employment & Accessible Technology.
+Hello and welcome to PEAT Talks, the virtual speaker series from the Partnership on Employment and Accessible Technology.
 On every third Thursday of the month, PEAT Talks showcases various organizations and individuals whose work and innovations are advancing accessible technology in the workplace.
 My name is Christa Beal.
-I'm a member of the PEAT team and I'll be hosting this today’s talk.
+I'm a member of the PEAT team, and I'll be hosting this afternoon's talk.

 Good afternoon everybody.
 It's 2:00 o'clock so we're going to go ahead and get started.
 Hello, and welcome to our webinar today, introducing the new PEAT resource TalentWorks.
 We're very excited you've joined us.
 My name is Josh Christianson.
 I'm the project director of PEAT, and I'm joined today by Joiwind Ronen, who has been involved with PEAT in a variety of roles for a few years now and played an instrumental role in developing TalentWorks, and she will be giving us a tour of the resource a little bit later.